US STOCKS-Dovish Fed officials boost Wall Street as bond yields retreat

 By Sinéad Carew and Shashwat Chauhan

-Oct 10 (Reuters) - Wall Street indexes closed higher on Tuesday after dovish comments from U.S. Federal Reserve officials pushed Treasury yields lower while investors cautiously monitored developments in the Middle East.
+Oct 10 (Reuters) - Wall Street indexes closed higher on Tuesday, to notch their third straight day of gains, after dovish comments from U.S. Federal Reserve officials pushed Treasury yields lower as investors cautiously monitored developments in the Middle East.

-The 10-year Treasury yield US10YT=RR came off its 16-year peak on Tuesday, on track for its steepest single-day drop since May, as trading resumed in the U.S. bond market which had been closed for a holiday on Monday.
+The 10-year Treasury yield US10YT=RR came off its 16-year peak on Tuesday, and was tracking for its steepest single-day drop since August, as trading resumed in the U.S. bond market which had been closed for a holiday on Monday.

 Israeli air strikes attacked Gaza on Tuesday, razing entire districts in the densely populated and impoverished enclave, filling morgues with Palestinians, including women and children, as it took "revenge" for a deadly weekend of Hamas attacks that triggered some of the worst blood-letting in 75 years.